Home Page

 to flatten the sail more, as the wind was now strong enough to blow the draft backwards in

-the sail and hook the leach.)
+the sail and hook the leach, a downside of the batten-less Classic sail.)

 Hoping for a brisk beat for the long next stage along the Hayling Island